At long last it looks like Comreg are eventually doing something about the charges for calling 1890 , 1850 , 0818 and 076 numbers .

 They are planning to firstly make providers charge the same for all ‘1850’, ‘1890’, ‘0818’, and ‘076’ numbers and make phone companies include these numbers in any bundles of landline call minutes.

-The issue is – that many people have telephone plans or bundles with inclusive call minutes – but the vast majority of phone providers do not include these NGN calls in the bundles.
+The issue is – that many people now have telephone plans or bundles with inclusive call minutes – but the vast majority of phone providers do not include these NGN calls in the bundles.

-When the NGNs are used for busy call centres such as Water Charges , NCT or Property Tax – the call costs can soon mount up while you are connected and wait to speak to someone.
+When the NGNs are used for busy call centres such as Revenue, Water Charges , NCT or Property Tax – the call costs can soon mount up while you are connected and wait to speak to someone.

-There is confusion about exactly how much the charges are for calling these Non Geographic Numbers – with some people thinking they are free and many others thinking they are expensive.
+There is also confusion about exactly how much the charges are for calling these Non Geographic Numbers – with some people thinking they are free and many others thinking they are expensive.
 In a recent survey about 1850 and 1890 numbers , 41% of respondents stated that they believed that organisations can make money from customers dialling those numbers.
 (They don’t).

 We have written previously about the potential high charges for calls to numbers with these prefixes : –